LinuxUsersLinuxMint/LinuxUsersLinuxMint.github.io/README.md

 # LinuxUsersLinuxMint.github.io

-linuxuserslinuxmint.github.io web sitesidir.
+LinuxUsersLinuxMint resmi web sitesidir.

 * Bu Projedeki Kodlar Kopyalanılabilir ancak proje kodlarının kaynağı belirtilmelidir.
 * Bu projeye katkıda bulunulabilir (Katkılarınız bizim için çok değerli.) :)

-linuxusers is the linuxmint.github.io website.
+LinuxUsersLinuxMint is the official website.

 * Codes in this Project can be copied, but the source of the project codes must be specified.
 * You can contribute to this project (Your contributions are very valuable to us.) :)